 Nikhil Wagle, MD

-Nikhil Wagle, MD, is an assistant professor of medicine at Harvard Medical School, a medical oncologist at Dana-Farber Cancer Institute, and an associate member of the Broad Institute of MIT and Harvard.
-He is the deputy director of the Center for Cancer Precision Medicine at Dana-Farber Cancer Institute.
+Nikhil Wagle is an assistant professor of medicine at Harvard Medical School, a medical oncologist at Dana-Farber Cancer Institute, and an institute member of the Broad Institute of MIT and Harvard.

 Dr. Wagle leads a translational research program in the field of breast cancer genomics and precision (or “personalized”) cancer medicine.
 The major goals of his work are to better understand the biology of metastatic breast cancer and to develop new ways to overcome or prevent medicine resistance in people with advanced breast cancer.
 His ultimate goal is to identify characteristics of tumors that might improve clinical decision making for people with advanced breast cancer.

-Dr. Wagle leads The Metastatic Breast Cancer Project, mbcproject.org, a nationwide research initiative that seeks to empower people with advanced breast cancer around the U.S. to fast-track cancer research by sharing their tumor samples and clinical information.
-The project’s outreach program, developed in collaboration with advocacy organizations and people with metastatic breast cancer, serves to connect patients around the country with metastatic breast cancer research, allowing them to participate regardless of where they live.
+He is also the director of the nonprofit Count Me In.
+The program’s first project, The Metastatic Breast Cancer Project, mbcproject.org, is a nationwide research initiative that seeks to empower people with advanced breast cancer around the U.S. to fast-track cancer research by sharing their tumor samples and clinical information.